redis/redis-om-node/README.md

 })
 ```

-When you create a `Schema`, it modifies the entity you handed it, adding getters and setters for the properties you define.
-The type those getters and setters accept and return are defined with the type parameter above.
-Valid values are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, or `text`.
+The *first argument* defines the keyname prefix that entities stored in Redis will have.
+It should be unique for your particualr instance of Redis.

+The *second argument* defines fields that might be stored in that key.
+The name is, well, the name of the field.
+The Type is what sort of data is in the field.
+Valid types are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, and `text`.

-The first three do exactly what you think—they define a property that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically defining an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.
+The first three types do exactly what you think—they define a field that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically describing an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.

 `date` is a little different, but still more or less what you'd expect.
-It defines a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds* (NOTE: the JavaScript Date object is specified in *milliseconds*).
+It describes a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds* (NOTE: the JavaScript Date object is specified in *milliseconds*).

 A `point` defines a point somewhere on the globe as a longitude and a latitude.
-It defines a property that returns and accepts a simple object with `longitude` and `latitude` properties.
+It is expressed as a simple object with `longitude` and `latitude` properties.
 Like this:

 ```javascript
 const point = { longitude: 12.34, latitude: 56.78 }
 ```

 A `text` field is a lot like a `string`.
 If you're just reading and writing objects, they are identical.
 But if you want to *search* on them, they are very, very different.
 I'll cover that in detail when I talk about [using RediSearch](#-using-redisearch) but the tl;dr is that `string` fields can only be matched on their whole value—no partial matches—and are best for keys while `text` fields have full-text search enabled on them and are optimized for human-readable text.

+### Hashes vs. JSON

+dataStructure
+.path
+.field

+### Additional Search Options

 Additional field options can be set depending on the field type.
 These correspond to the [Field Options](https://redis.io/commands/ft.create/#field-options) available when creating a RediSearch full-text index.
 Other than the `separator` option, these only affect how content is indexed and searched.